 Even though I almost never buy anything from them, the sight of a vending machine dispensing alcohol (usually beer) always catches my attention.
 Such machines are certainly not so common in city centres anymore so imagine how surprised I was to see that you could buy 110 different types of sake from an auto dispenser.
 Not only that but it was in a train station too!

 The first major stop on my recent trip to Niigata Prefecture was Echigo-Yuzawa which is the easiest and most convenient Shinkansen (bullet train) station for Tokyo residents wanting to access ski-slopes.
 Out of season it is far less popular.
-I was there to visit one place by bus but before I did that I had nearly an hour to kill when I came across Ponshukan in the station.
+I was there to visit the stunning Tunnel of Light by bus but before I did that I had nearly an hour to kill when I came across Ponshukan in the station.

 Of course I knew of this place beforehand but I’ve gotta make that intro sound as interesting and dramatic as possible!
 There was a statue of a drunk salaryman (businessman) outside which is quite a common sight on pretty much any night in Tokyo!!

 For my one-coin (500 yen) I was handed a cup and five special coins to use in the machines for sampling a wide variety of sake which is a drink I know pretty much nothing about!

 During my time in this station, I consumed more sake than I had done in the last ten years, if not longer!